nickk124/robust-outlier-rejection/README.md

 RCR can be applied to weighted data, to functional data (e.g., x vs. y), and we have incorporated bulk rejection to decrease computation times with large samples.

-The C++ source code is included here in `/source`, with documentation in `/documentation`.
 We also offer easy-to-use online calculators for [single value](https://skynet.unc.edu/rcr/calculator/value) and [functional](https://skynet.unc.edu/rcr/calculator/functional) (model-fitting) RCR.
 The source code, however, is equipped with the maximum degree of customizability for using RCR, most notably with the functional form/model-fitting portion of the algorithm.
 In addition to the features offered by the online calculator, the full functional RCR source code also includes support for:

 **1.** Running RCR on any custom model function with any number of independent ("x") variables and model function parameters;